unraid/docs/docs/unraid-os/faq/os-faq.md

 3. Remove the USB flash device.
 4. Using a Windows or Mac computer, reformat the flash using the USB Flash Creator tool from our website.
 5. Reinstall the flash in the server and boot it up.
-6. Click on the "terminal" icon in the top right corner of the webGui.
+6. Click on the "terminal" icon in the top right corner of the WebGUI.
 7. From the command line, type: lsblk
 8. Note all the devices present excluding your USB flash device.
 9. Now for each device in the list (excluding the USB flash device), type the following command: wipefs /dev/sdX (replacing X with the letter of the device from the previous steps).
 This will remove the filesystem from the device so it can be reformatted by Unraid OS.